-• Grant Training (CP-2010-04-00-00)
+• Grant Training (CP-2011-04-00-00)

-O BHSTE currently manages approximately 100 grant projects utilizing SAFETEA-LU funding.
+o BHSTE currently manages approximately 100 grant projects utilizing SAFETEA-LU funding.
 As new activities and personnel are added to the programs various training needs are identified.
-This line provides funding to conduct various trainings as needs are identified throughout our sub-grantee network.
+This line provides funding to conduct various trainings and fund related travel as needs are identified throughout our subgrantee network.

-SAFETY MEASUREMENTS OBJECTIVE Conduct Informal Seat Belt Surveys to identify low usage areas for targeted enforcement during Memorial Day Click It or Ticket mobilization Conduct Informal Surveys at 100% of the official Seat Belt Survey Sites by March 31, 2010.
-Contacts with the general public Increase the amount of contacts with the general public from the total reached in 2009 by 2%.
-Contacts with local and municipal law enforcement agencies Increase the amount of law enforcement contacts from the total reached in 2009 by 2%.
-Contacts with Magisterial District Judges Increase the amount of MDJ contacts from the total reached in 2009 by 2%.
-Distribute Medical Information Carrier Systems for helmets to the general public Increase the amount of Carrier Systems distributed from the total distributed in 2009 by 2%.
+SAFETY MEASUREMENTS OBJECTIVE Conduct Informal Seat Belt Surveys to identify low usage areas for targeted enforcement during Memorial Day Click It or Ticket mobilization Conduct Informal Surveys at 100% of the official Seat Belt Survey Sites by March 31, 2011.
+Contacts with the general public Increase the amount of contacts with the general public from the total reached in 2010 by 2%.
+Contacts with local and municipal law enforcement agencies Increase the amount of law enforcement contacts from the total reached in 2010 by 2%.
+Contacts with Magisterial District Judges Increase the amount of MDJ contacts from the total reached in 2010 by 2%.
+Distribute Medical Information Carrier Systems for helmets to the general public Increase the amount of Carrier Systems distributed from the total distributed in 2010 by 2%.
 Distribute bicycle helmets to the public Increase the amount of helmets distributed by 2%.
-Implement Walkable Communities Programs throughout the state Implement 12 Walkable Communities Programs by September 30, 2010.
 Numbers and types of educational programs and trainings conducted Conduct educational programs and trainings.
 It is estimated that 100 educational programs will be performed by the end of FY 2010.
 Per the CPS Assessment, identify proper levels of service (i.e. fitting stations, training, and education) by county Maintain service to 95% of Pennsylvania's total population of 12,281,054 (2000 U.S. Census).